-Make S&OP a regular process with predefined steps
+Make S&OP a regular process

 To achieve a high-quality decision-making process, it is important to fix the decision-making structure and incorporate it into a routine, periodic, cross-functional process that clearly indicates WHO does WHAT WHEN.
 To break through the buffers (silo effect) between operations and sales, best-in-class companies set up multi-disciplinary teams to manage the cross-functional processes that they have created, says academic director Freek Aertsen.